marciob/30DaysOfPM/README.md

 <img src="/images/octopus.png" width="500" alt="Octopus Product Manager">

-**An Octopus Connecting All Parts:** I like to think of a PM as an octopus connecting all parts of the product to make it work well.
+**An Octopus Connecting All Parts:** I like to think of a PM as an octopus connecting all the parts of the product to make it work well.

 ### Who is a Product Manager?